openplaces/heritrix-cassandra/README.rst

 ======================  =============== =========
 Parameter           	Default Value	Description
 ======================  =============== =========
+seeds                   (none)          Comma-separated list of Cassandra servers (can be a list of any nodes in your cluster).

+port			9160		The Thrift port.

 keyspace                (none)		The name of your Cassandra keyspace.

 crawlColumnFamily       crawl 		Name of the column family to use.